-Weekly maintenance will deal with the harder to reach areas that a daily dusting can’t reach.
-Vacuums and wet mops are ideal for getting dirt out of trouble areas like corners and the spaces between each piece of hardwood.
+Weekly maintenance will deal with harder to reach areas that a daily dusting can’t reach.
+Vacuums and wet mops are ideal for getting dirt out of trouble areas like corners and the spaces between hardwood flooring.
 However, using vacuums and mops come with extra caution when you want to clean floors without damaging them.
-If your vacuum has a beater bar, make sure it doesn’t hit the bar floor.
+If your vacuum has a beater bar, make sure it doesn’t hit the bare floor.
 Also, the wheels on a vacuum might damage the floor.
 When you’re using a mop, remember that water and wood don’t mix!
 Avoid putting excess liquid on your floor.
-Lightly misting your floor with a hardwood floor cleaner will be enough to give it a great clean.
-A gentle touch is one of the best ways to clean hardwood flooring.
+Lightly misting your floor with a natural hardwood floor cleaner will be enough to give it a great clean.
+A gentle touch is one of the best ways to care for wood floors.

 Monthly Schedule – Polish

-Polishing your floor every few months is a great way to clean hardwood flooring.
-Polishing renews and refreshes the finish that protects your hardwood floor.
-With floors that have some kind of protective sealant, it is the finish that is getting the most attention when we clean—not the actual hardwood.
-Polishing your floor fills in microscopic scratches and evens out a floor’s protective surface.
-Polishing a hardwood floor is not a difficult task and can be done with a minimal amount of effort.
+Polish wood floors every 2-4 months, depending on the traffic in your home, to add extra shine and protection.
+Hardwood floor polish renews and refreshes the finish that protects your hardwood floor.
+With floors that have a protective sealant, it is the finish that is getting the most attention when we clean—not the actual hardwood.
+When you polish wood floors, you fill in microscopic scratches and even out a floor’s protective surface.
+Using hardwood floor polish is not a difficult task and can be done with a minimal amount of effort.

 Yearly Schedule – Deep Clean

-With all the abuse we put on our hardwood floors, consider giving your floor a deep clean or a sand and refinish every 3-5 years.
-Sanding and refinishing your floor completely removes the old protective finish and replaces it.
+With all the foot traffic we put on hardwood flooring, consider giving your floor a deep clean or a sand and refinish every 3-5 years.
+Refinishing your floor completely removes the old protective finish and replaces it.
 If your floor has some deep scratches or gouges, sanding and refinishing can repair this damage, leaving you with immaculately clean hardwood flooring.

-• Use Mats.
-Place mats or rugs at entryways or other traffic areas to minimize the amount of dirt and debris that gets onto your floors.
+Place mats or rugs at entryways or other traffic areas to minimize the amount of dirt and debris that gets onto your hardwood flooring.
 Make sure the protective coverings you use are designed for wood floors.
 Some rubber-backed mats can trap moisture, damaging floors in the process.

-• Traffic Concerns.
-As you come up with your maintenance routine, remember that the overall use of your floors will dictate how often you need to clean.
-High-traffic areas may need to be mopped or polished more often, while less-frequented floors can go a bit longer between more intense cleanings.
+As you come up with your hardwood floor maintenance routine, remember that the overall use of your floors will dictate how often you need to clean.
+High-traffic areas may need to be mopped or polished more often, while less-used floors can go a bit longer between intense cleanings.

 Finding the best way to clean hardwood floors will take some time and patience, but with the right tools and techniques, you’ll be able to keep your floors looking their best.
 Remember that the time you spend maintaining your floors pales in comparison to how much time you’ll spend enjoying your floors.

-Bona offers a wide selection of cleaners and hardware that will make cleaning your hardwood floors a breeze.
+Bona offers a wide selection of natural hardwood floor cleaners and hardware that will make cleaning your hardwood floors a breeze.
 Find the right tools and give your floors a phenomenal clean.

 Hardwood Floor How-To's